frappe/erpnext/erpnext/docs/user/manual/en/accounts/articles/how-to-customise-cash-flow-report.md

 <img alt="Default cash flow report" class="screenshot" src="{{docs_base_url}}/assets/img/articles/default-cash-flow-report.png">

 We don't like the report for the following reasons:
 - The reporting format is too scant.
-Jane feels it's not informative enough.
 - The 'Net Cash From Operations' figure is wrong

 ### Customisation Process